-There are a few search agents in London but they tend to be for high net worth individuals looking to buy.If that is you, please contactwww.home-fusion.co.uk otherwise all I can suggest is googling London Property Search Agents.
+There are a few search agents in London but they tend to be for high net worth individuals looking to buy and some have closed down recently due to market conditions.
+All I can suggest is that you google London Property Search Agents.

-You will usually be asked to pay a returnable deposit of 4-6 weeks which must be registered with a deposit scheme and one month’s rent in advance.
-Most agencies also ask tenants to pay an admin fee.
+You will usually be asked to pay a returnable deposit of 5 weeks which must be registered with a deposit scheme and one month’s rent in advance.
+Landlords & agencies are no longer allowed to ask tenants to pay admin or referencing fees.
 Contracts are generally for 12 months in London.
-If you want to find out more about how the law works for renters in the UK, pleasego to www.shelter.org.uk
+If you want to find out more about how the law works for renters in the UK, please go to www.shelter.org.uk

 Good luck with your house hunt!

 Richard Blanco/Last updated August 2019